Embedded Visual Prompt Tuning: Abstract

 \section{Abstract}

-\xsh{Foundation models pre-trained on large-scale data have been widely witnessed to achieve success in various natural imaging downstream tasks. \textbf{Parameter-efficient fine-tuning (PEFT)} methods aim to adapt foundation models to new domains by updating only a small portion of parameters in order to reduce computational overhead.
-However, the effectiveness of these PEFT methods, especially in cross-domain few-shot scenarios, e.g., medical image analysis, has not been fully explored.
-In this work, we facilitate the study of the performance of PEFT when adapting foundation models to medical image classification tasks.
+\textbf{Parameter-efficient fine-tuning (PEFT)} methods aim to adapt large scale pre-trained models to new domains by updating a small portion of parameters to reduce computational overhead.
+However, the effectiveness of these PEFT methods, especially in cross-domain few-shot scenarios, e.g., medical images, has not been fully explored.
+This paper facilitate the study of the performance of PEFT when fine-tuning pre-trained models on medical images.
 Furthermore, to alleviate the limitations of prompt introducing ways and approximation capabilities on Transformer architectures of mainstream prompt tuning methods, we propose the \textbf{Embedded Prompt Tuning (EPT)} method by embedding prompt tokens into the expanded channels.
-We also find that there are anomalies in the feature space distribution of foundation models during pre-training process, and prompt tuning can help mitigate this negative impact.
+We also find that there are anomalies in the feature space distribution of pre-trained models during pre-training process, asnd prompt tuning can help mitigate this negative impact.
 To explain this phenomenon, we also introduce a novel perspective to understand prompt tuning: \textbf{Prompt tuning is a distribution calibrator.} And we support it by analyzing patch-wise scaling and feature separation operations contained in EPT.
-Our experiments show that EPT outperforms \zdiffminor{several state-of-the-art fine-tuning} methods by a significant margin on \zdiffminor{few-shot medical image classification tasks}, and completes the fine-tuning process within highly competitive time, indicating EPT is an effective PEFT method.
-The source code is available at \href{https://github.com/zuwenqiang/EPT}{github.com/zuwenqiang/EPT}.}
+Our experiments show that EPT outperforms \zdiffminor{several state-of-the-art fine-tuning} methods by a significant margin on \zdiffminor{few-shot medical image classification}, and completes the fine-tuning process within highly competitive time, indicating EPT is an effective PEFT method.
+The source code is available at \href{https://github.com/zuwenqiang/EPT}{github.com/zuwenqiang/EPT}.